FilipVanVooren/stevie/docs/devs/sams.md

 ### Auxiliary stuff in SAMS page >ff

-Each of the TI Basic sessions dump some auxiliary stuff to the page >ff, but to different memory ranges within that page, e.g. TI Basic program file name captured by Stevie helper ISR in TI Basic.
+Each of the TI Basic sessions dump some auxiliary stuff to page >ff, each in a specific memory range within that page, e.g.
+TI Basic program file name captured by Stevie helper ISR in TI Basic.

 | Address      | Auxiliary memory     |
 |--------------|----------------------|